 Stock markets are volatile and can decline significantly in response to adverse issuer, industry, regulatory, market or economic developments.
 Different parts of the U.S. market and different markets around the world can react differently to these developments.
 When market prices fall, the value of your investment will go down.
 The U.S. government and the Federal Reserve, as well as certain foreign governments and their central banks, have taken steps to support financial markets, including by lowering interest rates to historically low levels.
 This and other government intervention may not work as intended, particularly if the efforts are perceived by investors as being unlikely to achieve the desired results.
 The Federal Reserve recently increased its market support activities and has begun lowering interest rates and expanding its balance sheet.
 Further Federal Reserve or other U.S. or non-U.S. governmental or central bank actions, including interest rate increases or contrary actions by different governments, could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.
-Policy and legislative changes in the U.S. and in other countries are affecting many aspects of financial markets.
+Policy and legislative changes in the U.S. and in other countries are affecting many aspects of financial regulation, and may in some instances contribute to decreased liquidity and increased volatility in the financial markets.
 The impact of these changes on the markets, and the practical implications for market participants, may not be fully known for some time.